kairwang/drum-kit/README.md

 ## Usage

+Can be used with mouse or just keyboard.
 1. **Clicking**: Simply click on any drum kit button to hear the corresponding sound.
 2. **Keyboard**: Press the corresponding key on your keyboard to play the sound:
    - **Key Mappings**: